-To evaluate the sensitivity of the solute transport model results to the Cr(VI) sorption parameter, the distribution coefficient (K_d) of Cr(VI) was doubled.
-The base K_d of 0.05 L/kg was increased to a K_d of 0.5 L/kg.
-The resulting impact on the Cr(VI) transport after 10 years of transport in model layers 2 and 4 is depicted on Figures 10.6-1 and 10.6-2, respectively.
-Increasing the Cr(VI) K_d by an order of magnitude results in a fairly significant retardation of Cr(VI) transport.
-This is even more apparent by the results after 30 years of simulated transport in model layers 2 and 4 as shown on Figures 10.6-3 and 10.6-4, respectively.
-While this increase in Cr(VI) retardation would suggest significantly longer remediation timeframes, this is not a likely scenario as the understanding of groundwater flow and plume development suggests a Cr(VI) K_d of 0.5 L/kg would be excessive.
-This sensitivity analysis was done for comparative purposes to gauge the relative impact of Cr(VI) sorption.
+To evaluate the sensitivity of the solute transport model results to the Cr(VI) sorption parameter, the distribution coefficient (K_d) of Cr(VI) was varied.
+A laboratory study on aerobic core samples from the Site (CH2M Hill, 2005a) indicated the range in K_d values from two aerobic core samples collected from the flood plain varied between 0.01 and 0.09 L/kg.
+Based on this study, the base K_d of 0.05 L/kg (R_f of 1.25) was varied from a K_d of 0 L/kg (no sorption) to an increased K_d value of 0.1 L/kg (R_f of 1.5).
+The resulting impact on the Cr(VI) distribution after 10 years of remediation in model layers 2 and 4 is depicted on Figures 10.6-1 and 10.6-2, respectively.
+Without Cr(VI) sorption, the remediation of Cr(VI) accelerates resulting in a decreased plume extent and magnitude, and no breakthrough occurs along the NTH IRZ.
+The increased sorption results in a slower remediation with a slightly larger simulated plume footprint, but fairly comparable to the baseline scenario.
+Impacts from adjustments to Cr(VI) sorption are even more apparent in the results after 30 years of simulated remediation in model layers 2 and 4 as shown on Figures 10.6-3 and 10.6-4, respectively.
+Without sorption, there is no longer Cr(VI) present above 32 ppb in the alluvial aquifer.
+The increased sorption scenario results in a larger plume footprint with slightly higher concentrations after 30 years of simulated remediation .